Decomposition spaces, incidence algebras and M\"obius inversion III: the decomposition space of M\"obius intervals: The decomposition space of intervals

-denote the restricted Kleisli category for the adjunction as in~\ref{fact-Kl-E}.
+as in~\ref{fact-Kl-E}.
 Hence $\Int \subset \cDecomp$ is the full subcategory of decomposition spaces underlying algebraic intervals.
-Say a map in $\Int $ is {\em wide} if it is the $i\upperstar $ image of a map in $\aInt$ (i.e.~a wide map in $\cFD$). \end{blanko}
+Say a map in $\Int $ is {\em stretched} if it is the $i\upperstar $ image of a map in $\aInt$ (i.e.~a stretched map in $\cFD$). \end{blanko}

-\begin{prop} The wide maps as left-hand class and the cULF maps as right-hand class form a factorisation system on $\Int$. \end{prop} \begin{proof} The wide-cartesian factorisation system on $\cFD$ is compatible with the adjunction $i\upperstar \isleftadjointto u\upperstar$ and the subcategory $\Int$ precisely as required to apply the general Lemma~\ref{fact-Kl-E}.
+\begin{prop} The stretched maps as left-hand class and the \culf maps as right-hand class form a factorisation system on $\Int$. \end{prop} \begin{proof} The stretched-cartesian factorisation system on $\cFD$ is compatible with the adjunction $i\upperstar \isleftadjointto u\upperstar$ and the subcategory $\Int$ precisely as required to apply the general Lemma~\ref{fact-Kl-E}.
 Namely, we have:

 --- $u\upperstar i\upperstar$ preserves cartesian maps by Corollary~\ref{u*i*(cart)=cart}.